Age requirements, restricted callings and visa requirements

 School-based apprenticeships and traineeships

-Additional entry requirements apply to school-based apprenticeships or traineeships.
-Please refer to ATIS-026 School-based apprenticeships and traineeships information sheet for further details.
+Additional entry requirements apply to school-based apprenticeships and traineeships.
+Refer to the ATIS-026 School-based apprenticeships and traineeships information sheet.

 Restrictions apply to the rights of employers to employ staff under the age of 18 years to certain jobs, or 'callings'.
 Employers may not employ a person under the age of 18 years in jobs that appear in the list of restricted callings, unless the prospective employee: